 How do we know the things we think we know?
 In these days of declining baselines, when the world that sustains us is unraveling, this question takes on new importance.
-Instead of creating a literal narrative, I’d rather create visual poems that combine the scientific with the mythological.
+It is one that I ask with brushes, canvas, and paint.
+Instead of creating a literal narrative, I create visual poems that combine the scientific with the mythological.
 They aim to wear out the intellectual mind that tries to decipher the meaning.
-Once rational thought retires in exhaustion, we can explore worlds lost, with mysterious histories much stranger than we would have imagined.
+Once rational thought retires in exhaustion, we can explore worlds lost, with mysterious histories much stranger than we imagine.

-These are religious paintings for a religion that does not yet exist.
-They're painted elegies to all that has been lost.
-They question the beliefs, the dreams, and the assumptions that inform our decisions.
-To make it through these times intact, we’ll need more than just creativity and compassion: we must carry a sense of awe and wonder through a field of endless possibilities.
+These paintings are religious works for a religion that does not yet exist.
+They're painted elegies to the beauty that our world has lost.
+They question the beliefs and assumptions that inform our decisions.
+To make it through these times intact, we’ll need creativity, compassion, and more: we must carry awe and wonder through a field of endless possibilities.